mattbrc/sudoswap-vis/README.md

 # Sudoswap Visualization / Macro Hackathon

-This project is built with the sudoswapp subgraph [sudoswapp subgraph](https://github.com/0xmakesy/Sudoswap) which I forked and deployed to Goerli [here](https://thegraph.com/studio/subgraph/sudoswap-main/) to thegraph's studio.
+This project is built with the sudoswapp subgraph [sudoswap subgraph](https://github.com/0xmakesy/Sudoswap) which I forked and deployed to Goerli [here](https://thegraph.com/studio/subgraph/sudoswap-main/) to thegraph's studio.

 ## Getting Started